omar0alaa/AIChatBot-Python/README.md

-# AI Chatbot with Python and LM Studio
+# AI Chatbot with Python and Ollama

-A web-based AI chatbot built with Python Flask and LM Studio for local LLM inference.
+A web-based AI chatbot built with Python Flask and Ollama for local LLM inference.

 ![image](https://github.com/user-attachments/assets/7d2b274e-5deb-4485-a039-927d001c111d)